 Day 10-15 Antigua

 Once you arrive in Antigua you will be shattered so take a shower, go in search of food and then get an early night.
 I love Antigua and I’m sure you will too!
 I’ve written a guide to seeing Antigua in 4 days which you can read here or if you are there over the weekend I’ve written a guide to spending the weekend in Antigua you can read here.
-There is plenty to do it will just depend if you want to relax and enjoy some downtime or go on a volcano hiking adventure!
+There is plenty to do it will just depend on whether you want to relax and enjoy some downtime or go on a volcano hiking adventure!